austintgriffith/Pyth.io-Site/sourceContent/fleet/combinercontracts.md

 title: "Combiner Contracts"
 date: 2017-09-21T06:00:00-06:00
 ---
 The **Combiner** contracts are the most dynamic.
-In fact, they can even be written and deployed by a third party.
-Their job is to capture responses from miners, deliver rewards to good actors, and come to a consensus.
+They can be written and deployed by anyone.
+Their job is to inspect responses from miners, deliver rewards to good actors, and come to a consensus.
 External contracts will also then communicate with the respective combiner contracts to retrieve mined, internet data.

 <!--RQC CODE solidity Combiner/basic/Combiner.sol -->